SemanticMediaWiki/SemanticMetaTags/README.md

 ### Step 3

-add the following line to the end of your "LocalSettings.php" file:
+Add the following line to the end of your "LocalSettings.php" file:

     wfLoadExtension( 'SemanticMetaTags' );